 Use of the Assembly grounds policy

-The grounds of the Legislative Building are bounded in the north by Wellesley Street West and in the south, east, and west by Queen’s Park Crescent East and Queen’s Park Crescent West.
-All references in this document to activities that are permitted, restricted, and prohibited within the legislative precinct refer to activities taking place outside on the legislative precinct grounds.
+The grounds of the Legislative Building are bounded in the north by Wellesley Street West and in the south, east, and west by Queen’s Park Crescent East and Queen’s Park Crescent West in the City of Toronto.

-The following policy outlines the rules for the use of the legislative precinct grounds.
-The Legislative Assembly of Ontario (LAO) permits various activities on the legislative precinct grounds (such as demonstrations, protests, rallies, and vigils).
-Signs, displays, speeches, or activities that contain or promote obscenities, hate propaganda, or symbols associated with a terrorist organization are strictly prohibited.
+The following policy outlines the rules for Use of the Legislative Building and its grounds.
+Although the Legislative Assembly of Ontario (LAO) permits various activities on the Legislative Building grounds (such as demonstrations, protests, rallies, and vigils), signs, displays, speeches or activities that contain or promote obscenity, hate propaganda, or symbols associated with a terrorist organization are strictly prohibited.

-Any action that violates this policy, a provincial or federal statute, or a municipal by-law may result in the immediate termination and/or cancellation of the activity, prohibition from future use of the grounds, and/or legal action.
-The use of the legislative precinct grounds is not exclusive to any group or organization.
-Activities/events must remain in designated areas as directed by the Legislative Protective Service (LPS) and are strictly prohibited from impeding access to the grounds or the Legislative Building.
+Any action that contravenes this policy, a provincial or federal statute, or a municipal by-law may result in the immediate termination and/or cancellation of the activity, prohibition from future use of the grounds, and/or legal ramifications.
+The use of the Legislative Building grounds is not exclusive to any group or organization using the grounds.
+Activities/events must remain in designated areas as directed by the Legislative Protective Service (LPS) and are strictly prohibited from impeding access to the grounds or Legislative Building.

 Definitions

-The following describes the types of activities that take place on the legislative precinct grounds and provides some context for how the LAO manages these events.
+The following terminology was developed to describe the types of activities that take place on the Legislative Building grounds and are intended to provide some understanding of how events are managed:

-Rally: A large public meeting or gathering to show support or solidarity for a political issue or party (may be considered a demonstration when held on the grounds).
+Rally: a large public meeting or gathering to show support or solidarity for political issue or party, (may be considered a demonstration when held on the grounds).

-Vigil: An outdoor assembly, usually taking place after dark, which is organized for people and communities to come together and show support for a specific cause or occasion.
-Vigils offer an opportunity for prayer, observance, and spirituality (e.g., they are sometimes held as a way to memorialize and honour someone’s life and/or bring attention to issues such as social injustices.
+Vigil: an outdoor assembly, usually taking place after dark, which is organized for people and communities to come together as one to show support for a specific cause or occasion and which offers an opportunity for prayer, observance or spirituality. (e.g., vigils are sometimes held as a way to memorialize and honour someone’s life and/or bring attention to issues such as social injustices.
 Vigils are seen as a non-violent way to demonstrate in order to raise awareness of a cause and motivate change).

 Overview

-The LAO is a seat of democracy where citizens can express their views.
-We can help these citizens host safe and lawful events.
+The Legislative Assembly of Ontario is a seat of democracy where citizens can express their views.
+It is the desire of the Legislative Assembly of Ontario to assist individuals/organizations with hosting a safe and lawful event.

-The legislative precinct grounds are frequently used by the public for a range of activities.
-To assist you with successfully planning your event, an application should be submitted ten business days before your event.
-On-site preparatory meetings are required for all events, demonstrations, rallies, protests, etc. Please note that short notice events may still be given consideration and are subject to availability.
+The Legislative Building grounds are frequently used by the public for a range of activity.
+To assist with the successfully planning of events, an application should be submitted ten business days before the event.
+Submitting an application does not imply that the event is approved or that the proposed location or date is confirmed.
+Requests for use of the Legislative Building grounds are needed for all events, functions, or activities.
+In order to promote fairness, the Legislative Building grounds are booked on a first-come, first-served basis.
+On-site preparatory meetings are necessary to schedule use of the grounds for all events (including demonstrations, protests, rallies, etc.).
+Please note that short notice events may be given consideration and are subject to availability.
+Approval for use of the Legislative Building grounds is non-transferrable.

-Unscheduled or impromptu activities must yield to groups or organizations that have a scheduled event.
+Unscheduled or impromptu activities shall yield to groups or organizations who have a scheduled event.

-Persons involved in a demonstration on the grounds cannot enter the Legislative Building on the day of their event.
+Persons actively participating in a demonstration on the grounds are restricted from entering the Legislative Building on the day of their event.

-Demonstration materials (including audiovisual materials) that display or promote obscenities, hatred, or are otherwise deemed inappropriate by the Speaker are prohibited on the legislative precinct grounds.
+Demonstration materials (including audiovisual materials) that display or promote obscenities, hatred or are otherwise deemed inappropriate by the Speaker are prohibited on the Legislative Building grounds.

-All individuals or groups using the legislative precinct grounds must:
+All individuals or groups using the Legislative Building grounds shall:

-• act in an orderly, lawful manner so as not to disrupt the proceedings and business of the Legislature or disturb those working at or visiting the Legislative Building/precinct
+1. Act in an orderly, lawful manner so as not to disrupt the proceedings and business of the Legislature or disturb those working at or visiting the Legislative Building and/or its grounds.

-• follow written or verbal directions from authorized officials (including, but not limited to, the Speaker, Clerk, Deputy Clerk, Sergeant-at-Arms, or members of the LPS, or their designate)
+2. Follow written or verbal directions from authorized officials (including, but not limited to, the Speaker, Clerk, Deputy Clerk, Sergeant-at-Arms, or members of the Legislative Protective Service, or their designate).

-• be responsible for cleaning up the grounds at the conclusion of the event
+3. Be responsible for cleaning up the grounds at the conclusion of the event.

-Event organizers must be at least 18 years of age, or have an adult sponsor.
-Organizers are advised that under unusual circumstances and/or emergencies, scheduled events may be rescheduled, delayed, or asked to relocate to another part of the legislative precinct grounds.
+Organizers are advised that under unusual circumstances and/or emergencies, scheduled events may be rescheduled, delayed, or asked to relocate to another part of the Legislative Building grounds.

-The LAO reserves the right to terminate any activity, authorized or otherwise, which violates any of the policies herein or which impedes or interferes with the function of Parliament and the business of the LAO.
+The Legislative Assembly of Ontario reserves the right to terminate any activity, authorized or otherwise, which contravenes any of the policies herein or which impedes or interferes with the function of Parliament and the business of the Legislative Assembly of Ontario.
 In the event that an activity is terminated, the LPS will provide a reason for the termination of the activity to the event organizer where feasible and where an event organizer has been identified.

-In consideration of public safety, the LPS works closely with its community partners and organizers to promote safe, lawful activity within the legislative precinct grounds.
+In consideration of public safety, the Legislative Protective Service works closely with its community partners and organizers to promote safe, lawful activity within the Legislative Precinct.

 Access